telerik/winforms-docs/gridview/exporting-data/spreadstream-export.md

 ---
-title: Export to Excel with SpreadsheetStreaming library.
+title: Export to Excel with GridViewSpreadStreamExport .
-page_title: Export to Excel with SpreadsheetStreaming library. | RadGridView
+page_title: Export to Excel with GridViewSpreadStreamExport. | RadGridView
-description: Use SpreadsheetStreaming library to export grids that contain significant amount of data.
+description: Use RadSpreadStreamProcessing library to export grids that contain significant amount of data.
 slug: winforms/gridview/exporting-data/stream-export
 tags: spread,export,excel,xlsx
 published: True
-position: 3
+position: 2
 ---

-# SpreadsheetStreaming Export
+# RadSpreadStreamProcessing Export

-The __SpreadsheetStreaming__ uses the [__RadSpreadStreamProcessing__](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) library which allows you to create big documents (without loading the entire document in the memory) and export them to the most common formats.
+The __GridViewSpreadStreamExport__ uses the [__RadSpreadStreamProcessing__](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) library which allows you to create big documents (without loading the entire document in the memory) and export them to the most common formats.

 >caption Figure 1: Exporting RadGridView.